Preferred method mail to:

 Tina Van Camp is from Brandon, SD but has called Pierre home since 1995 when she moved to Pierre to work in the Governor’s Office of Economic Development (GOED).
 She has a BS in Business Economics from SDSU and spent 10 years with GOED working in the Division of Finance in various positions.
 She served for two governors including, Governor Janklow and Governor Rounds and continues to serve on two state boards including the South Dakota Development Corporation and the SD Board of Dentistry.
-In 2004 she joined American State Bank as a commercial loan officer and thoroughly enjoys working with small business owners.
+She is Vice President, Business Banking, at First Dakota Bank in Pierre, working with commercial loans and she thoroughly enjoys working with small business owners.
 In addition to work and assisting with the Trail of Governors, she is active in her church and Junior Achievement of SD.
 Tina and her husband Bill Van Camp, Jr. have two sons, Will and Jack.

 Leroy Foster is a native South Dakotan and was raised on a farm near Oral.
 He graduated from the South Dakota School of Mines and Technology in Rapid City with a degree in geological engineering.
 Leroy moved to Pierre in 1971 and worked for the South Dakota Department of Transportation as a foundation engineer.
 Following a 19-year career with the Department of Transportation, he became involved in the apartment rental and storage business.
 Most recently, he purchased several motels in Pierre area.

 Leroy and his wife Charlene have two children.
 Both children are involved in the family rental business in Pierre.